Combinatorics of $(q,y)$-Laguerre polynomials and their moments: Connection with rook polynomials and matching polynomials

 \subsection{Interpretation in rook polynomials}

-An $m$-by-$n$ board $B$ is a subset of an $m\times n$ grid of cells (or squares).
+An $m$ by $n$ board $B$ is a subset of an $m\times n$ grid of cells (or squares).
 A rook is a chessboard piece which takes on rows and columns.
 If $r_k$ is the number of ways of putting $k$ non-attacking rooks on this board, then the ordinary rook polynomial is defined by

-Thus the Laguerre polynomials \eqref{eq:explag} can be written as
+Thus, the Laguerre polynomials \eqref{eq:explag} can be written as

-An $k$ \emph{non-attacking rook placement} on a board $B$ is a subset $C\subset B$ of $k$ cells such that no two cells are in the same row or column of $B$.
-We refer the reader to Riordan's classical book \cite[Chapters 7 and 8]{RI58} for many problems formulated in terms of configurations of non-attacking rooks on "chessboards'' of various shapes.
+A $k$-\emph{rook placement} on a board $B$ is a subset $C\subset B$ of $k$ cells such that no two cells are in the same row or column of $B$.
+We refer the reader to Riordan's classical book \cite[Chapters~7 and~8]{RI58} for many problems formulated in terms of configurations of non-attacking rooks on ``chessboards'' of various shapes.